Inter-Residence Hall Association (University of Florida): 21st Century

 UF IRHA has been running its signature "Writing on the Wall" event since 2002.
 Writing on the Wall is an event program where participants are encouraged to write the disparaging words spoken to them throughout the years on a temporary wall.
 The words are used to change the conversation at a closing ceremony.
 The wall is then publicly changed to make the words into positive versions.
 However, in 2025, the event was changed to instead have positive affirmations written on the bricks to uplift onlookers, and the wall was left up as artwork for everyone to see.
 The event has received both local and national coverage and has inspired a number of similar events held in other universities in the United States.

 In 2006, IRHA and the housing department sponsored a campus-wide challenge to limit the waste of energy and bettering the eco-friendliness of residence hall buildings and campus facilities.

 In 2016, the senior director of the university housing department that typically oversees IRHA was charged for embezzling money from the university using an account that had been earmarked for the organization's funding.
 The scandal involved the dismissal of seven employees of the department and two criminal charges.
 Despite IRHA not actually being involved in the scandal, financial restrictions, funding limitations, and operations restrictions were placed by the new housing administration on the organization and the AGs, which as of 2023, still remain in place.
 Before this time, AGs had the capability to cash checks for residents and sell membership cards to help boost funding, capabilities no longer given to the area governments.
 IRHA's leadership and the AGs have, additionally, since had difficulty working with other departments of the university operationally.

 IRHA's advocacy operations were slowed in the after-math of the COVID-19 pandemic, only beginning to return in 2023.

-A new AG joined in 2023 with the partial opening of the Honors Village at UF, designated to serve UF's honors program.
+A new AG was created in 2023 (known as the Village Area Council, or VAC) with the partial opening of the Honors Village at UF, designated to serve UF's honors program.

+The Graham Area Council (GAC) is currently inactive as of Fall 2025, as teardown efforts have begun in the area.